rohanaurora/RSS-Aggregator/README.md

 RSS-Catalog
 =========

-A simple project to understand use of SQLite wrapper and XML-parsing.
+A simple project to understand use of SQLite wrapper and XML-parsing with a common RSS Reader for iOS.

 - [Instructions](#instructions)